 Hey guys!
-The Johnson-Karim (JK) crew has a new home and I am so excited to take you guys on our home makeover.
+The Johnson-Karim (JK) crew have a new home and I am so excited to take you guys on our home makeover.
 I have owned my share of condos in Chicago for real estate investment but this is our first FAMILY HOME that we own as a family and we want to create a stylish, cozy, and family friendly home for Amirah (our crazy daughter).
-Get ready to get started on our home makeover journey!
-Week 1 has been exciting and productive in my opinion but I know you guys will be honest and tell me what you truly think.
+Our first week has been exciting and productive in my opinion but I know you guys will be honest and tell me what you truly think.

 So the first week of moving in a new home is usually unpacking and organizing for most people.
 I have been doing both but I really wanted to get a head start on the interior design.
 I put a lot on my plate but my goal is to give design of each room in 2 weeks.
 So this week my task was the kitchen.
 The most important rooms in my mind when shopping for or designing a room is the kitchen and the bathroom.
 They both can take quite a bit of time, they are the most important rooms to me, and the design of both can be quite expensive.

 Our kitchen was already my favorite part of the house.
 My kitchen style is white, bright, and minimalistic.
 I took this week to unpack kitchenware, organize, and do a bit of sprucing up.
 I want to involve green and white florals, aluminum or steel as you can in the photos for that modern and industrial loft feel.
 You can also see we have exposed brick in the kitchen, which is definitely one of my favorite features.
 This exposed brick really puts together the modern, Italian bistro, trendy unfinished look I’m going for.